DeviesDevelopment/blog/content/posts/2023-06-01_a-structured-approach-to-complete-software-development-tasks.md

 Review your high level plan.
 Put a checkmark next to the item you just completed.
 Do you need to re-prioritize?
-Need to investigate some thing that you recently added?
+Need to investigate something that you recently added?
 Once you're satisfied with the plan, grab the next item.
 Rinse and repeat.